The prognosis is bleak: More health-care companies are being sued for lack of digital accessibility

 • Drive referrals: Patients who have a smooth online experience are more satisfied.
 And satisfied patients will likely recommend you to others.

-• Boost business: Americans with disabilities spend $868 billion annually on health care.
+• Boost business: Americans with disabilities spend $868 billion annually on healthcare.
 Is your company on the receiving end of this spending?

 • Reduce legal risk: Avoid a costly, reputation-damaging lawsuit and the stressful impact of battling a civil rights claim in court.